BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ## Vision & Goals
 We will implement end-to-end tracing for Kubernetes on the data-plane.
 This includes instrumenting one or more subsystems within the Kubernetes structure.
 As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of an application’s behavior.
 If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.

-## Users/Personas of the Project
-This project is meant to assist the users of the Kubernetes platform in identifying issues like latency, performance of particular machine, bottlenecks etc.  in their distributed cluster.
-Users include large companies, who have made tracing the de facto method to debug and analyze distributed applications.

 ## Scope & Features
 We will be instrumenting the services section of Kubernetes with trace points such that we will be able to get information about the behavior of the distributed system as a whole.
 Specifically we will focus on the data-plane portion of Kubernetes.
 The data-plane is the portion of commands which do not focus on the orchestration of deployment tasks, but rather focus on functionalities.

+## User story
+1.A developer would be able to debug and analyze their deployed distributed applications.

+2.Kubernetes developers can look into which requests are present in a particular data plane at some time T.

+3.Performance of a node can be determined.

+4.Cloud providers and data centers

 ## Acceptance Criteria
 Implement end to end tracing for n number of requests to a distributed system containing at least n number of machines in parallel through the Kubernetes data-plane.